 - 3 tablespoons fresh lime juice or lemon juice (adjust the lime and sugar to suit your taste)

-Fruit Options (total 6 cups)
+Fruit Options (total 6 cups with watermelon, if desired)

 - honeydew melon